saswatds/proto/README.md

 ## Configuration

-The tool stores its configuration in `~/.protorc` with the following YAML structure:
+The tool stores its configuration in `.protorc` in the current working directory with the following YAML structure:

 ```yaml
 github_url: https://github.com/example/proto-files